gwsii/serverless-artillery-workshop/Lesson3: Cloudwatching your service/README.md

+#Work in progress.
+Don't believe everything you read.

 #Lesson 3: Cloud watching your service (could be serverless.com)
 Goal: Use builtin cloudwatch metrics to see how your service is impacted by the load.